 “I think there were a couple of different inflection points.
 The first was just the realization that consumers came for really the content that we were showing them, the amazing local Mediterranean hummus shop, the amazing cake store, your favorite fast food place.
 Whatever it was, that was probably the first recognition that the content was what people were coming to look for, more so than any other consideration.”

-Tony is making an insightful observation about most B2C mobile apps in 2021.
+Tony is making an insightful observation about most B2C mobile apps.
 Apps are working to earn their users’ and customers’ attention in an attention-scarce world.
 “Content” is just a techno-startup term for stories.
 The best way to get and hold people’s attention is through stories.
 In DoorDash’s case, these are the stories that frame the food we eat: memories of amazing meals, imagining far-off places and their incredible local dishes, the beauty of delicious ingredients prepared skillfully.
 The best content triggers and interacts with far richer and more complex stories that happen inside a person’s head.

 Unfortunately, the food delivery apps that I've interacted with across the U.S. and Asia are under-delivering stories.
 Specifically, they’re failing to use their push notifications to tell stories.
 In this post I’ll use push notification data to show how that’s the case for DoorDash and other major food delivery apps.
-Aampe is building a product to turn push notifications into powerful stories, for food delivery and all the other apps that in 2021 are really content (story) and attention apps.
+Aampe is building a product to turn push notifications into powerful stories, for food delivery and all the other apps that are really content (story) and attention apps.

-First, the problem (starting with data*)
+The problem with Food Delivery Notifications (starting with data*)

 Between January 1 and April 1, 2021 I was residing in San Francisco and I received 43 push notifications from Uber Eats, 71 notifications from Postmates, 11 notifications from Grubhub, 10 notifications from DoorDash, and 111 notifications from Foodpanda (because I'd just come from Singapore).
 Here is a sample of three notifications from each of the U.S. apps.
 If you’re interested in seeing all 246 notifications, ping me on twitter (@pmeins) or send me a note at firstname.lastname@example.org and I’ll send you a file.